dipeshbhatt1/Price-Prediction-of-Pre-Owned-Cars/README.md

 ## 📝 Description
 * This repository represents **"Price-Prediction using a Multiple Linear Regression Model"**
-* With the help of this project we can meaningfully and reliably predict prices of pre-owned cars based on their features.
+* With the help of this project we can meaningfully and reliably predict prices of pre-owned cars based on some relevant characteristics.

 ## ⏳ Dataset
 * Data of over 6000 pre-owned cars was extracted from spinny.com